YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Results

-We observe similar behavior for both the source size and line width errors, also resulting from observational limits, specifically the beam size and channel resolution.
-These subparts have high average scores due to less strict error thresholds.
-Both the sky position and the central frequency are well characterized, which arises from the fact that poorly positioned detections have already been rejected by the matching criteria that are more strict than the associated subscores.
+We observe similar behavior in both source size and line width error distributions, which also result from observational limits, specifically the beam size and channel resolution.
+These subparts have higher average scores due to less strict error thresholds.
+Both the sky position and the central frequency appear well characterized, as would likely be the case for any catalog of matches, since poorly positioned detections have already been rejected by matching criteria stricter than the associated subscores.
 We note that despite their resemblance, $E^{\rm pos}$ and $D_{\rm pos}$ are two different quantities, as they rely on different reference sizes ($S' \neq S''$), which explains why the position error distribution does not expand up to the matching rejection limit of one.
-Finally, the position angle is well characterized for sources with a sufficient HI size but predicted at random for small sources, which is also the result of the observational limit imposed by the beam size.
+Finally, the position angle is well characterized for sources with sufficient HI size but is predicted at random for small sources, which is also a consequence of the observational limit imposed by the beam size.
 The inclination angle achieves a better score.
 However, the substructures visible in the distribution as a function of the line width suggest that this angle might be inferred from correlated parameters rather than directly measured from the cube.
 We confirm that the network learns parameter correlations to some degree in Appendix~\ref{sec:parameter_space_correlations} by representing the source distribution for a selected set of parameter couples.